nader-gn/SD-ABM-ML/README.md

 ---

-## Data and licensing
+License and Attribution

+Source code in this repository is licensed under the Apache License 2.0.
+Repository-owned non-software research materials are made available under CC BY 4.0, unless otherwise stated.

-Data provenance, upstream-data constraints, and reuse notes are described in [`DATA_AND_LICENSE.md`](DATA_AND_LICENSE.md).
-The repository contains harmonized or derived inputs used by the model; upstream datasets remain subject to the terms of their original providers.
+Third-party and upstream data remain subject to the terms of their original providers.

+See LICENSE and DATA_AND_LICENSE.md for details.

 ---